 In answer to the query he raises in the epigraph, why there was little serious discussion of the previous 30 years at that point (or now) has more than a little to do with the fact that what he is outlining as the dominant tendencies in the country’s history writing (already nearly 20 years ago) is not so much a set of incoherent positions in ‘new’ history, but the basic stylings of the contemporary ideological state apparatus itself.
 McKay, no doubt, is perfectly cognizant of this given his approving citation of Paul Gottfried.
 (FN 28) In fact, Canadian cultural and historical studies are a fairly perfect functional organ of the managerial state and its therapeutic regime.
 As Gottfried has stated, “The reeducation [by the therapeutic regime] demanded also points toward a post-Communist social Left, which has pushed American liberal Protestant and therapeutic culture in a starkly totalitarian direction.”
 (Gottfried, 10) The irony of this, of course, is that the liberal individualism that McKay and others critique is just another aspect of precisely the same ideological frame that allegedly springs up against them.
 Both, as Gottfried ably demonstrates, are strains of puritanism, something which McKay awkwardly elides when he consistently brings up first wave feminism (suffragettes) as typical objections to the liberal project and ignores their explicitly theocratic (and avowedly eugenic) goals and their allegiance to a particular sort of WASP imperialism.
 What’s unclear, and certainly not clarified by him, is the extent to which the various rival new histories are themselves not only largely self-isolating by group (as the competitive elect or a dolorist aristocracy) and then indexed onto a global academic market, but are the active source of the ‘amnesia’ he panics about in other texts.
 One might, rather profitably suggest, that what seems to occur in the field and is groaned by McKay is less crisis than what Bourdieu would call the hysteresis effect.
 The liberal framework is a kind of hysterical history.

 What McKay actually sets up is a conflict between projection and objection where it’s generally unclear which is which, what is object and what objection, what is project and what projection.
 In fact, it is necessarily so relativized that it doesn’t matter.
 It’s unclear what’s gained from this sloppily refashioned variant of dialectics other than that it is re-branding (for what demographic?).
 His final attempted provocation to wake historians from their ‘dogmatic slumbers’ and ‘narrow horizons’ (651) comes by setting them against the liberal order in its “the hegemonic ideology [that] presently lack[s] any persuasive justification for Canada in the reductionist market terms in which they seek to cast social and political questions.”
-(650) But what he reveals is that the left that he calls upon is (at least) as much a hegemonic ideological apparatus (of which he’s a well-rewarded member) and that its reliance on all of the basically vacant terms [‘class, gender, race, ethnicity, sexual orientation, and so on’] and positions (as opposed to vacant lots) are intrinsically bound to a global free market are also instantly more ‘liberal’ than the alleged liberal order in the first place.
+(650) But what he reveals is that the left that he calls upon is (at least) as much a hegemonic ideological apparatus (of which he’s a well-rewarded member) and that its reliance on all of the basically vacant terms [‘class, gender, race, ethnicity, sexual orientation, and so on’] and positions (as opposed to vacant lots) are intrinsically bound to a global free market that are also instantly more ‘liberal’ than the alleged liberal order in the first place.